 When you speak to most footballers about the most memorable moments of their career, they’re likely to bring up a famous goal or lifting a trophy.
 Wayne Bridge’s mind doesn’t work that way, though.

-It’s not for the lack of glory, of course.
 The former left-back retired in 2014 with 36 England caps and a Premier League winner’s medal to his name, as well as playing a big part in Chelsea’s run to the Champions League semi-finals in 2004, but the lower moments – such as a West Ham debut to forget in 2011 – are the ones that stick with him more.

 “Everyone else has got the highlights, scoring for Chelsea and things like that, but most of my things I always think about are the mistakes I’ve made in games,” Bridge says.